gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 # Results

-We begin by considering how the level of synchrony, measured by $PCC$ changes as a function of the intrinsic dispersal probability $m$.
-In figure @fig:migration_gradient, we see how $PCC$ changes in response to $m$ at varying levels of both landscape connectivity $\alpha$ and intrinsic growth rate $\lambda$.
-We see that under some combinations of $\alpha$, $\lambda$, and $m$ both stochastic dispersal and diffusion produce similar levels of synchrony, however at some parameterizations diffusion artificially creates more synchronous dynamics where  stochastic dispersal does not generate synchrony.
+We first consider how synchrony, measured by $\text{PCC}$, changes as a function of the intrinsic dispersal probability $m$.
+In figure
+@fig:migration_gradient, we see how $\text{PCC}$ changes in response to $m$ at varying levels of both landscape connectivity $\alpha$ and intrinsic growth rate
+$\lambda$.
+We see that under some combinations of $\alpha$, $\lambda$, and $m$ both stochastic dispersal (green) and diffusion (orange) produce similar levels of synchrony, however at some parameter values diffusion artificially creates more synchronous dynamics than stochastic dispersal.

 ![TODO Caption](./figures/migration_gradient_panels.png){#fig:migration_gradient}

 At low $\lambda$, the diffusion model produces increasingly synchronized population dynamics as migration increases; however, the stochastic dispersal model produces effectively no synchrony regardless of migration rate.
-Yet, as
+As
 $\lambda$ increases, we see two phenomena: 1) the distribution of $\text{PCC}$ for both diffusion and stochastic model begin to move closer to one another, and
 2) the shift from non-synchronized to synchronized dynamics becomes more "critical", meaning it rapidly jumps to near $\text{PCC}=1.0$ as $m$ increases.
 As we increase $\lambda$, the gap between the diffusion and stochastic PCC distributions shrinks.
-As we increase $\alpha$ to create more modular habitat networks, we see two phenomena depending on the value of $\lambda$.
-At low
-$\lambda$, the diffusion model produces lower synchrony and the stochastic dispersal model continues to produce asynchronous dynamics.
-However, as
-$\lambda$ increases, we see the difference in PCC between diffusion and stochastic dispersal models shrink, as before, but the amount of variance in this estimate increases and we increase the modularity of the habitat network ($\alpha$).
+As $\alpha$, the modularity of the habitat networks, increases, we see the difference in PCC between diffusion and stochastic dispersal models shrink, but the amount of variance in this estimate increases and we increase the modularity of the habitat network ($\alpha$).
 In this case, the spatial configuration of habitat patches, and how the dispersal structure of a randomly generated habitat network changes with